Hansle Parchment

 Hansle Parchment (born 17 June 1990) is a Jamaican track and field athlete, competing in the 110 metres hurdles.
-He is the reigning Olympic champion in the event.
+He won the gold medal in the Tokyo Olympics in the event.

 Parchment is an alumnus of the University of the West Indies, Kingston and won a gold medal at the 2011 Summer Universiade, running a then-personal best of 13.24 to win the title for Jamaica.

-In June 2012, he won the Jamaican Olympic trials in a then-personal best of 13.18 to qualify for the Jamaican team at the 2012 Summer Olympics.
-On 8 August 2012, Parchment won the bronze medal in the final of the 110 m hurdles.
+On 8 August 2012, Parchment won the bronze medal at the 2012 Summer Olympics.
 He ran a then-Jamaican record of 13.12 to clinch third place, behind Aries Merritt and Jason Richardson.

-At the 2015 World Championships in Beijing, Parchment took the silver medal in the final of the 110 m hurdles.
+At the 2015 World Championships, Parchment won the silver medal.
 In a high-quality field consisting of world record holder and Olympic Champion Aries Merritt, defending champion David Oliver, and European champion Sergey Shubenkov, Parchment was beaten only by the Shubenkov, running a time of 13.03.

-In June 2021, Parchment placed third at the Jamaican Olympic trials with a time of 13.18 to qualify for the 2020 Summer Olympics.
-In the final of the 110 m hurdles at the Olympic Games, he won the gold medal with a time of 13.04, beating Grant Holloway and Ronald Levy.
+On 5 August 2021, Parchment won the gold medal at the 2020 Summer Olympics in a time of 13.04, ahead of Grant Holloway and Ronald Levy.

+At the 2023 World Championships, he won a silver medal in a time of 13.07s, behind only Grant Holloway.
+Parchment then avenged this defeat to win the 2023 Diamond League Final in a new personal best of 12.93s.
+Parchment made the finals of the 110 meter hurdles at the 2024 Olympics but finished 8th of 8.